 - Checkbox (switches the typed text to checkboxes)

-Keep only support limited options regarding text editing.
+Keep supports limited options regarding text editing.
 For example, you can’t write text and add checkboxes in the same note.
 If you add checkboxes, the app converts the text into checkboxes.
+Also, while adding grocery items, the app suggests the full word as type start typing.

 Apple Notes is a bit more advanced.
 It comes with a few rich text editing tools and an option to add tables.
 Here is the list of all the features: